Grilled Fish

 Flavor Profile

-Deep, charred notes from direct heat and wood smoke interaction with fish oils
+Deep, charred aroma from direct flame contact and wood smoke infusion

 Seasonality